devit-tel/graylog-koa-client/README.md

   });

 app
-  .use(middleware) // add logging middleware to support ctx.logging
+  .use(loggingMiddleware) // add logging middleware to support ctx.logging
   .use(router.routes())
   .use(router.allowedMethods());